Laško

 Why this place

-The EDEN 2011 award for regeneration of physical sites recognised the specific work the municipality did to restore the spa quarter, the Tabor Castle on the hill above the town, and the riverside promenade — turning a town that had been in slow industrial decline into a working slow-tourism destination centred on the beer-and-thermal-water heritage.
+The EDEN 2011 award for regeneration of physical sites recognised the specific work the municipality did to restore the spa quarter, the Tabor Castle on the hill above the town and the riverside promenade.
+That work turned a town in slow industrial decline into a slow-tourism destination centred on its beer-and-thermal-water heritage.

 When to go

-Late April through July, and September into October, are the optimum windows.
-The annual Festival of Beer & Flowers (Pivo Cvetje, usually mid-July) is the town's signature cultural event — three days of brewery-themed concerts, Slovenian-domestic crowds, and accommodation that books out months in advance.
+Late April through July, and September into October.
+The annual Festival of Beer & Flowers (Pivo Cvetje, usually mid-July) is the town's signature cultural event: three days of brewery-themed concerts and Slovenian-domestic crowds, with accommodation booked out months in advance.
 Avoid the festival weekend if you want quiet.
-May, June and September are the calm months for spa visits, riverside walks and Tabor Castle climbs.
-Summer beyond the festival (late July, August) is hot (frequently 28-32 °C) and the spa pools fill with Slovenian and Austrian families.
-Winter (December-March) is cold; the spa stays open year-round and is genuinely pleasant in winter — the indoor thermal pools and the saunas are the off-season draw.
-The brewery runs year-round tours, peak in summer.
+May, June and September are the calm months for the spa, the riverside and the Tabor Castle climb.
+Beyond the festival, late July and August run hot (frequently 28-32 °C) and the spa pools fill with Slovenian and Austrian families.
+Winter, December to March, is cold, but the spa stays open year-round; the indoor thermal pools and the saunas are the off-season draw.
+The brewery runs tours year-round, peaking in summer.

 How to get there

-By rail: Slovenian Railways (SŽ) runs the Ljubljana-Maribor main line through Laško — direct trains from Ljubljana take about 1h 30m, several daily services (verify on potniski.sz.si).
+By rail: the Slovenian Railways (SŽ) Ljubljana-Maribor main line runs through Laško.
+Direct trains from Ljubljana take about 1h 30m, several daily services (verify on potniski.sz.si).
 From Maribor the journey is 1 hour.
 From Zagreb, take the Slovenian Railways via Dobova border crossing (about 2h 30m).
-The closest commercial airports are Ljubljana (1h 30m by car or train), Maribor (1 hour), and Graz (1h 30m).
+The closest commercial airports are Ljubljana (1h 30m by car or train) and Maribor (1 hour), with Graz also about 1h 30m.
 The Laško train station is in the town centre, 5 minutes' walk from the spa and the brewery.
 The town is walkable end-to-end in 15 minutes; the surrounding Hum hill and the Tabor Castle are short walks from the centre.
 For combining with Celje (the regional capital, 15 km north) or Maribor, the train is the natural mode.

 - Nearest station